KissAndRunTEB/KissAndRunTEB/README.md

 <p align="left">
   - Sentiment Recognition (AI + Python + Flask + Tensorflow + Pandas + Numpy) app that creates, trains, and evaluates a sentiment analysis model using TensorFlow/Keras.
 The model is designed to predict sentiment (negative, neutral, positive) based on text input.
-App works in two mods:

-    1. Console application that let you check sentiment on any provided text.
+Console application lets you check sentiment on any provided text.
 This mode also allows to train model if it doesn't find it in folder of the app.

-    2. Flask web application that integrates sentiment analysis functionality with YouTube comments to provide sentiment predictions and a summary for a given YouTube video.
+Flask web application integrates sentiment analysis functionality with YouTube comments to provide sentiment predictions and a summary for a given YouTube video.
 </p>

 <p align="left">